OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Downlevel-Hidden Block

-(Only works in IE 5.0 and later and Netscape 8.1 in IE rendering engine mode.)
+Only works on the IE rendering engine - Trident.
 Some websites consider anything inside a comment block to be safe and therefore does not need to be removed, which allows our XSS vector to exist.
 Or the system might try to add comment tags around something in a vain attempt to render it harmless.
 As we can see, that probably wouldn't do the job:

 ```
 <!--[if gte IE 4]>